HTSoft-Studios/.github/profile/README.md

 # Let's introduce ourselves.

 We're a small development agency that works on influential programs, such like ``Codename Twily`` and ``Battles of Batch``.
-We're into full-stack development.
+We're into full-stack development and we can't care less about making our programs as professional as we could.
+We make sure that we try to deliver a smooth and premium experience without waiting too long.
+If you're looking to contact us, be sure to contact with our business e-mail ( contact@htssoft.tk )